Skip to main content

 Please see How to migrate to LangGraph Memory for more details.

 We'll go over an example of how to design and implement an LLM-powered chatbot.
-This chatbot will be able to have a conversation and remember previous interactions.
+This chatbot will be able to have a conversation and remember previous interactions with a chat model.

 Note that this chatbot that we build will only use the language model to have a conversation.
 There are several other related concepts that you may be looking for: